simoncblyth/opticks/notes/issues/CSGOptiXService_impl_notes.rst

 * [START DEVELOPMENT WITH RUNTIME SWITCH FOR CONVENIENCE OF TESTING, UNTIL TEST ON NON-GPU MACHINE]

+Eventually must use compile time switch, maybe detected by CMake based on available packages but need runtime switch to begin with.

 * monolithic "client" and "service" together (depends on CUDA/OptiX/CSGOptiX)
 * "client" (depends on libcurl)